Persons with a Disability

 - Lump Sums can be exempt where paid by an employer because of injury or disability.

-- Disabled Person's Maintenance Allowance where paid by a Health Board is not regarded as income for tax purposes and need not be included in the annual tax return.
+- Disability Allowance is not regarded as income for tax purposes and need not be included in the annual tax return.

 Special Trusts for Permanently Incapacitated Individuals